 Lynch is among former athletes who scoff at this talking point, the abstraction of Football benefits outweigh risks for kids!—stock answer today of medical professionals with no tangible reason but personal income, which they won’t mention.

-Football-boosting doctorate-holders are hard-pressed to prove their positives cited, so-called doses of discipline, teamwork and courage when a young person straps it on to collide beneficially with others.
+Football-boosting doctorate-holders are hard-pressed to prove their positives cited, those so-called doses of discipline, teamwork and courage when a young person straps it on to collide beneficially with others.